d7p4n4/mantis-shrimp/README.md

 # Built with:
 Html5,
 CSS,
-Bootstrap (but just the video.
-The other elements were fully designed by own CSS rules.), javaScript, jQuery,
+Bootstrap (But just the video was designed by that.
+The other elements were fully designed by my own CSS rules.), javaScript, jQuery,